-We invite Sammamish Valley Grange members, families, friends, and the community to attend our free Programs and Events in 2024.
+Join Sammamish Valley Grange members and friends for our Programs and Events in 2024.

+Visit svgrange.org for membership and community program information.
 Sammamish Valley Grange programs are free, open to the public and share the Grange mission for educational outreach and neighborly engagement.
+Community programs are generally the first Wednesday of the month beginning at 7 p.m. (with some exceptions on days/times, and for special events.)
+Meet those who are committed to environmental stewardship and who share food in our community.
+Sammamish Valley Grange Hall is located at 14654 148th Ave., NE, Woodinville, WA 98072.
 Membership in the Grange is open to the public.
-Meet those who are committed to environmental stewardship and support local food systems in our community.
-(Programs are generally the first Wednesday of the month beginning at 7 p.m. with some exceptions on days/times, in addition to special events.)
-Sammamish Valley Grange Hall is located at 14654 148th Ave., NE, Woodinville, WA 98072.
 For more information, please e-mail sammamishvalleygrange286@gmail.com.

 - PAST PROGRAMS INCLUDE: